RevanthGorla/Python-projects/README.md

 # Python-projects
-These are my practice project.
+These are my practice python projects.